 - 3D audio

-What the ultra-high-speed SSD and integrated custom I/O system together should deliver is much faster loading and pace when moving through the game.
-There should be shorter load times in larger worlds which means new games can be developed with richer detail and fewer limitations on size or scale.
+What the ultra-high-speed SSD and integrated custom I/O system together delivers much faster loading and pace when moving through the game.
+There are shorter load times in larger worlds which means new games can be developed with richer detail and fewer limitations on size or scale.

 When it comes to the custom AMD GPU with ray tracing, PlayStation claims the extra GPU power will boost gaming resolution during play.
 The ray tracing, on the other hand, will enhance how light moves on the screen and across characters, meaning elements like water and glass will look ultra-realistic.